Click here to view the final exams schedule.

 The campus buzzed with energy at every level as young people looked around, stepping into a snap shot of college life at Abbott.
 So many former students, now parents, shared memories with faculty and staff, signing up to be on the Abbott Alumni register to be kept informed as events and activities ramp up to the College’s 50th anniversary in 2020.

 About John Abbott College

 John Abbott College is a public Anglophone college serving students since 1971.
-Today, the increasingly diverse student body includes 6500 fulltime day students and an additional 2000 continuing education students.
+Today, the increasingly diverse student body includes more than 6700 full time day students and an additional 2000 continuing education students per year.
 John Abbott is situated on the western tip of the Island of Montreal.

 John Abbott College Science student Emilie Laflèche and Physics Professor Karim Jaffer were invited to speak at the upcoming Montreal Space Symposium to be held on Thursday and Friday, October 5-6, 2017.

 Emilie will present The JAC Solar Eclipse – An Astronomical First Day of Classes on Thursday at 12:30.